• Skip to primary navigation

 Instructions

-Mash the yolks with the back of a fork until there are no more round yolk halves.
+• Mash the yolks with the back of a spoon until there aer no more round yolk halves.

-To the bowl of yolks, add mayo, mustard, and relish.
-Mix until all of the ingredients are well incorporated and all yolk lumps are gone.
+• To the bowl of yolks, add mayo, mustard, and relish.
+Mix well with a spoon or fork until all the yolk lumps are out.

-Pipe the yolk mixture back into the white halves by using my piping tip below.
+• Pipe the yolk mixture back into the white halves by using my piping tip or with a spoon.*

-Garnish with dried chives or paprika and serve chilled.
+• Garish with paprika and/or chives and serve chilled.

 Notes